CarlosManuelRodr/Midi-Transform/README.md

 Midi-Transform
 ============

 Transform MIDI files using Python.
-Uses [python-midi](https://github.com/vishnubob/python-midi) to handle midi files.
+The transformations available are: Revert, Invert and Change pitch.

 Download
 ===========